kyozen/Convolutions-for-Computer-Vision/README.md

 # Convolutions-for-Computer-Vision
-This is the exercise on Convolutions for Computer Vision
+This is simply the exercise on Convolutions for Computer Vision